GabZech/udacity-course-projects/Project 5 - Data Visualisation/README.md

 - Bike tended to increase the closer it got to the end of the month
 - During weekdays: We can see here a bimodal distribution with peaks at 8h and 17h since that is the time people usually go to and leave work.
 - During weekends: we don't see this bimodal distribution since people are not working so we can see more of a normal distribution with the peak being after lunch
-- There are more Subscribers than Customers (user_type); app users tha clipper users (rental_access_method), weekday rides than weekend rides and the vast majority of bikes are delivered at a different station than they were picked up.
+- There are more Subscribers than Customers (user_type); app users than clipper users (rental_access_method), weekday rides than weekend rides and the vast majority of bikes are delivered at a different station than they were picked up.

 The bivariate and multivariate analyses then followed producing the following findings:
 - The numbers of bike rides tends to fall during weekends (with some exceptions)